-The homeowner and the lender shall each pay a $200 fee for the mediation session.
-The fee must be paid prior to mediation.
+The homeowner and the lender will each pay a $200 fee for the mediator to prepare, schedule, and conduct the mediation session.
+The fee must be paid directly to the mediator prior to the session.
 If additional mediation sessions are needed, additional fees may apply.

 Free counseling provided

 Foreclosure prevention counseling is provided free of charge to homeowners.
-Homeowner counseling is funded from program fees paid by lenders and servicers conducting more than 250 foreclosures in Washington State.
-To talk to a counselor call 1.877.894.HOME (4663).
-Call toll-free 1-888-201-1014 to obtain an attorney.
+Homeowner counseling is funded from program fees paid by lenders into the Foreclosure Fairness Account. .
+To talk to a counselor, call 1.877.894.HOME (4663).
+Call the Northwest Justice Project toll-free 1-888-201-1014 to obtain an attorney .

 Questions?
 Contact the Department of Commerce

-More information is available from the Washington Department of Commerce at www.commerce.wa.gov/foreclosures.
+More information is available from the Department of Commerce at www.commerce.wa.gov/foreclosures.